annajenul/Block_Importance_Quantification/README.md

 ## Experiments

 % add information about computational power; runtimes; software in general..
-We set a random seed in all computations to make the results reproducible.
+% add that the network is not the main focus of the paper We set a random seed in all computations to make the results reproducible.
 The simulation experiments in Section 3.1 were conducted on a *CentOS Linux 7.9.2009, Intel Xeon(R) CPU E5-2650 @ 2.60GHz, 3 GB RAM* cluster where multiple simulations could be started in parallel.
 For the real world experiments (Section 3.2) we used a local *Ubuntu 20.04.4 LTS, Intel(R) Core(TM) i5-8265U CPU @ 1.60GHz* % RAM information?